WCPE

 WCPE (89.7 FM) is a listener-supported non-commercial radio station licensed to Raleigh, North Carolina.
 It is the flagship of "The Classical Station," a classical music network owned by the Educational Information Corporation, a nonprofit organization.
 WCPE's studios and transmitter are off Chalk Road in Wake Forest, North Carolina.

 WCPE has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The signal covers the Research Triangle including Raleigh, Durham, Chapel Hill and a small section of Virginia.
-WCPE operates three full-power satellite stations in the Outer Banks of Eastern North Carolina, as well as a network of low-powered translators across the state.
+WCPE also known as “The Classical Music Station” operates three full-power satellite stations in the Outer Banks of Eastern North Carolina, as well as a network of low-powered translators across the state.
 It can also be heard on cable television systems and around the world via six streaming audio formats on the Internet, including mp3, AAC, Ogg Vorbis, QuickTime, RealAudio, iTunes, and WMA.
 The station also streams via IPv6.

 History

 The station signed on the air on July 17, 1978.
 It was originally powered at 12,500 watts, a fraction of its current output.
-WCPE originally played classical music with specialty programs including jazz and other musical genres, community and educational shows.
+WCPE originally played classical music with specialty programs including jazz, R & B, hip hop and other modern musical genres, community, educational shows and news from the BBC World Service.
 It switched to an all-classical format in 1984.
-The station's call letters were randomly assigned.
+The station's call letters were randomly assigned..

 In September 2023, WCPE sent a survey to listeners describing concerns over modern works in the Metropolitan Opera's upcoming season, writing that they were "written in a nonclassical music style, have adult themes and language, and are in English".
 The survey suggested that WCPE would not air the productions.
 Three of the works selected for exclusion were by Black or Mexican composers.
 After much national criticism and accusations of censorship, the station announced that it would broadcast the operas.